-We sat in the broken down bus listening to our fellow passengers gossip about us.
-Another bus arrived and the whole of that bus were filled in on our plight.
+We sat in the broken down bus listening to our fellow passenger’s gossip about us.
+Another bus arrived and the whole of that bus was filled in on our plight.
 Nobody hid their laughter.

 Sleep naturally eluded us, so I tried to focus on telling my boyfriend that everything would be okay while I stroked his hair.
 We were very much alone.

 A group of drunk men got on, and I suddenly felt terrified as the only woman on the bus.
 I just couldn’t shake this feeling as I never truly felt safe as a woman in North India, even though I tried to tell myself otherwise.